navoneel07/student-management-shell/README.md

 Upon running a query on a particular student, Further data is shown divided into:
 - Academic
   - Show all courses past and current
-  - Show courses pending for approval
   - Give GPA for previous semester and current CGPA
   - Show total credits accumulated
-  - Attendance for courses which take attendance

 - Financial
   - Show due payments - the amount, due date and overdue, **if any**